wdporter/i-am-that-vuepress/10-witnessing/readme.md

 # 10. Witnessing

->…You must watch yourself continuöusly — particularly your mind — moment by moment, missing nothing.
+>…You must watch yourself continuously — particularly your mind — moment by moment, missing nothing.
 This witnessing is essential for the separation of the self from the not-self.

 **Questioner:**&ensp;I am full of desires and want them fulfilled.
 How am I to get what I want?